agrimrules/tenlegsdemo/README.md

 ### Deployment
 The entire project can be exported into a **_.war_** file that can be deployed into any supported webserver.<br>

+### Docker
+The application has been built into a Docker container and can be [pulled](https://hub.docker.com/r/agrimasthana/tenlegsapi/)

 ### Demo
 The API has been deployed at **_api.agrimasthana.com/tenlegs/user/_** with basic _GET_ , _PUT_ , _POST_ , _DELETE_ methods <br>
 that can be seen in  _UserController.java_

 ### Api-Reference
 Except for GET requests all other requests need the request header 'Content-Type' to be set to 'application/json'